 A power flush is a mix of chemicals and water that is put through your heating system at high pressure.
 A pump will be connected to your central heating system and will push the chemicals through the pipes, boiler and radiators.
 As the solution moves through the pipes, any limescale deposits will break away and get flushed out.
 A power flush doesn’t just remove limescale; it will also expel any rust or debris in the system, which could also make your boiler more efficient.
-The solution will contain a corrosion inhibitor to stop rust from forming in the future.

 You may need to have your system flushed if your home experiences any of the following: